We donated around 125,000 litres of isopropyl alcohol to the Canadian government for use in health-care facilities.

 Shell donated isopropyl alcohol to customers for use in the manufacture of disinfectant wipes for hospitals, among other uses.

-Shell TapUp, a mobile fuel service company, is providing fuel to charities that offer food to vulnerable people, including Meals on Wheels.
+Shell TapUp, a mobile fuel service company, has provided fuel to charities that offer food to vulnerable people, including Meals on Wheels.

-Shell is also providing 2.5 million meals* to help fight hunger in communities in need through a donation of $250,000 to Feeding America, a non-profit network of food banks.
+Shell has also provided 2.5 million meals* to help fight hunger in communities in need through a donation of $250,000 to Feeding America, a non-profit network of food banks.